Saipan Tribune

 The Saipan Tribune is a newspaper published online seven days a week and in print from Monday to Friday in the Northern Mariana Islands.
 The Saipan Tribune is headquartered in Saipan.
-The newspaper is owned by Pacific Publications and Printing Inc., which is an affiliate of the Tan Holdings Corporation.
+The newspaper is owned by Saipan Tribune Inc., formerly known as Pacific Publications and Printing Inc., which is an affiliate of the Tan Holdings Corporation.
 Its main competitor is the Marianas Variety News & Views.

+History

+The newspaper was founded by Mark Pangelinan and Larry Hillbloom in 1990.
+The Saipan Tribune was sold in 1993 to Pacific Publication & Printing Inc., an affiliate of Tan Holdings Corp.
+In October 2024, newspaper announced it will cease operations on Dec.
+31.